 Bank statement loans are similar to P&L loans because you don't need tax returns to verify your income.
 Rather than use tax returns or Profit & Loss Statements, we use the income passing through your bank statements.
 We can use the deposits in your bank account to get a good handle on your income.
 This is often the best indication of your income as we see the actual deposits coming into your account.

-Along with your bank statements showing enough income to cover the mortgage and your debts, you’ll need the following to qualify for a bank statement mortgage in Tampa:
+Along with your bank statements showing enough income to cover the mortgage and your debts, you'll need the following to qualify for a bank statement mortgage:

 Qualifying for unconventional loans is much easier than qualifying for conventional loans for one reason: there aren't any government agencies to answer to.
 We make our own guidelines and they are very flexible for self-employed borrowers like yourself.